Kernel-Based Nonparametric Tests For Shape Constraints: Auxiliary lemmas for Section

 Using \eqref{eq:norm_inequality} again and the above inequality, we have

-Thus, $\bs u_k$ is bounded in the Euclidean norm and hence, by the \emph{Bolzano-Weierstrass theorem}, there exists a convergent subsequence $\bs u_{k_\ell} \to {\bs u}^\ast$, where we consider the convergence in the topology induced by the usual Euclidean norm.
+Thus, $\bs u_k$ is bounded uniformly in $k$ (in the Euclidean norm).
+Hence, by the \emph{Bolzano-Weierstrass theorem}, there exists a convergent subsequence $\bs u_{k_\ell} \to {\bs u}^\ast$, where we consider the convergence in the topology induced by the usual Euclidean norm.
 From Theorem~\ref{thm:projection_theorem}, the projection $\bs u_{k_\ell}$ uniquely satisfies

 We can split the expression into two terms as

 By the continuity of the bilinear form induced by the Euclidean inner product,

 Now, for any fixed $\bs x\in \Rbb^n, \, \bs v \in \Mcal$, the terms $(\bs x - \bs u_{k_\ell}), \, (\bs v - \bs u_{k_\ell})$ are bounded since $\bs u_{k_\ell}$ is a convergent sequence.
 Hence,